MicrosoftDocs/partner-rest/partner-rest/develop/get-a-list-of-referrals.md

 ```

-## <span id="Response"/><span id="response"/><span id="RESPONSE"/>REST Response
+## REST Response

-If successful, the response body contains a collection of [Referral](referral-resources.md) resources in the response body.
+If the request is successful, the response body contains a collection of [referral resources](referral-resources.md) in the response body.

 **Response success and error codes**

-Each response comes with an HTTP status code that indicates success or failure and additional debugging information.
-Use a network trace tool to read this code, error type, and additional parameters.
-For the full list, see [Error Codes](error-codes.md).
+Each response comes with an [HTTP status code](error-codes.md) that indicates success or failure and additional debugging information.
+Use a network trace tool to read this code, the error type, and additional parameters.

 **Response example**